 • a current curriculum vitae (CV) highlighting relevant training, experience, performances and awards;

-• a written proposal (not to exceed 1 000 words) describing the proposed work, including pertinent technical and aesthetic details, as well as an explanation of the proposed work’s relevance to the field of Jewish music;
+• a written proposal (not to exceed 1,000 words) describing the proposed work, including pertinent technical and aesthetic details, as well as an explanation of the proposed work’s relevance to the Prize theme;

-• proof of permission to use any cultural materials (e.g. text, music, audio recordings, or the like) that might appear in the finished work where such materials are not originally created by the applicant; and
+• proof of permission or commission for any cultural materials (e.g. text, music, audio recordings, or the like) that might appear in the finished work, where such materials are not originally created by the applicant (see “Guidelines for Proposals” section below); and

 • scores and audio recordings for two examples of the applicant’s musical works:

-• Selected examples should demonstrate the applicant’s aptitude for writing choral music.
+• Selected examples should demonstrate the applicant’s aptitude for writing music for choir & orchestra.

 • Scores must be submitted in PDF format, audio recordings in MP3 format.